katmore/database-schema-versioning/README.md

 ---
 ## Terminology
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.
+The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may", and "optional" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-These are some special terms that shall be interpreted as described in the following bullet-point list.
+Additionally, the key words outlined in the following section shall be interpreted as described.

  * **schema name**  : The "name" for a particular schema; it should be brief and reasonably descriptive.
  * **schema version** : A numeric "version" which identifies a particular revision of a database schema.
 It must be a numeric value, expressed either as an integer or a float using a decimal point (this makes it simple to keep sorting/succession consistent across different programming environments).
+ * **database schema**

 ---
 ## Resources
   * [**schema root**](#schema-root) : The directory which contains all resources needed to describe a single database schema.
   * [**schema.json**](#schemajson) : The file containing the a json object that describes a single *database schema*.
 It must be contained within the *schema root*.
   * [**version root**](#version-root) : A directory which contains all resources needed to describe a single *schema version*.
   * [**version.json**](#schemajson) : A file containing a json object that describes a single *schema version*.
+It must be contained within the *version root*.

 ---
 ### schema root